 Inpatient Facilities

-These facilities provide 24-hour care and a controlled environment to patients with severe addictions.
-If you have a poor support system at home or your are dealing with multiple addictions or high psychiatric severity of other types (depression, bipolar disorder, etc.), you should consider attending inpatient treatment.
+These facilities provide 24-hour care and a controlled environment for patients with severe addictions.
+If you have a poor support system at home or are dealing with multiple addictions or other psychiatric conditions, you should consider attending inpatient treatment.

 Outpatient Facilities

-These facilities provide all the same treatments but patients do not stay overnight.
+These facilities provide all the same treatments, but patients do not stay overnight.
 They can attend treatment while still living their day-to-day lives.
-If you have a good support system and are dealing with low psychiatric severity, an outpatient facility could be right for you.
+If you have a good support system and have fewer mental health symptoms, an outpatient facility could be right for you.

 Opiate Rehab